seanmtracey/alt-openai/README.md

 ## Environment Variables.

-1. `OLLAMA_HOST` - The hostname where the Ollama server is running.
+1. `OPEN_AI_ORIGIN` - the domain that the the OpenAI API is accessed at,
-2. `OLLAMA_PORT` - The port the Ollama server is listening on.
+2. `OPEN_AI_KEY` - Your OpenAI API Key
+3. `OPEN_AI_MODEL` - The model you want to use to generate the alt-text. `gpt-4-turbo` works fairly well.
-3. `SILENT_OUTPUT` - Only output the alt-text to `stdout`.
+4. `SILENT_OUTPUT` - Only output the alt-text to `stdout`.
 Default: `false`
-4. `OLLAMA_MODEL` - The model that Ollama should run to generate the alt-text.
-Default: `llava`
-5. `OLLAMA_PROTOCOL` - `http` or `https`.
-Default: `http`
-6. `IMAGE_URL` - The image that should be downloaded, and have alt-text generated for.
+5. `IMAGE_URL` - The image that should be downloaded, and have alt-text generated for.
-7. `PROMPT_TEXT` - The prompt for the LVM that you'd like to use to describe the intended output for the model.
+6. `PROMPT_TEXT` - The prompt for the LVM that you'd like to use to describe the intended output for the model.